rackerlabs/design-system/_component_design/table-pagination.md

 Row count controls contain the following elements:

-- **Rows (required)**: Rows is a text label placed to the left of the number of row count controls.
+- **Rows (required)**: Rows is a text label placed to the left of the row count controls.
-- **Row count controls (required)**: The user can click a row count control to change the number of records displayed on a page.
-The number in each option can be determined at implementation, and largely depends on the performance of the back-end system serving the data.
+- **Row count controls (required)**: The user can click a row count control value to change the number of records displayed on a page.
+The number of records can be determined at implementation, and largely depends on the performance of the back-end system serving the data.

 {% endcolumn %}